ozpaulb/tzumi_utils/tz_upload/README.md

 `"INFO<upload.tgz<218<c3f38066653248951fb45182f31140581ece9f6b"`

-After the client sends the INFO message to the server, the server responds with "READY".
+After the client sends the INFO message to the server, the server responds with **"READY"**.

 Next, the client uploads the .tgz file.
 When the server receives the .tgz, it will calculate a sha1 hash of the receive file, and make sure it matches the value that came in the INFO message.

-If the sha1 hash matches what was expected, then the server responds with "CHECK".
-Otherwise, it responds with "UCHEC" indicating an error.
+If the sha1 hash matches what was expected, then the server responds with **"CHECK"**.
+Otherwise, it responds with **"UCHEC"** indicating an error.

 On a successful upload, the server will then run **"tar xzvf"** on the received image (in "/tmp").
 The .tgz file should have a single top-level directory with an "install" script inside, for example "installer/install.sh".